liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/widget-title-bar.md

 ---
-title: "Widget Title Bar"
+title: 'Widget Title Bar'
 description: "A bar that contains the widget's title and the tools that affect the widget."
-layout: "guide"
+layout: 'guide'
 order: 436
+draft: false
 ---

 ### Definition and Metrics